wro4j/wro4j/docs/FAQ.md

 > * depending on number of resources and type of processors, the bundling can be CPU expensive.
 > * when using a public facing site (with a large number of users), don't forget to use DEPLOYMENT mode (equivalent of {{{ debug=false }}}).
 Also it is important to keep caching enabled (which is true by default).
 > * You can provide a custom [ExtendingCachingImplementation caching strategy] based on your application needs.
-> * You can turn on/off gzipping (use {{{ gzipResources=false }}}).
+> * You can turn on/off gzipping (use ```gzipResources=false```).
 This can be useful if you prefer CDN do handle the resource gzipping.
 [Read more](IsWro4jSlow) about performance concerns.

 ## I'm using !CssDataUriPreProcessor but it doesn't change anything
 > If CssDataUriPreProcessor or any other [similar processor](FallbackCssDataUriProcessor) doesn't change the images url's, the possible causes can be:
 >
 > * Images are too big.
 By default the processor applies base64 encoding transformation only on images < 32KB.
-You can change this limit by extending the processor and override the {{{isReplaceAccepted(final String dataUri)}}} method.
+You can change this limit by extending the processor and override the ```isReplaceAccepted(final String dataUri)``` method.
 > * The other possible cause is that the images are not found or not available during processing.
-> * If still the images are available and smaller than 32KB and still nothing happens, the reason is that the !CssUrlRewritingProcessor was applied before the !CssDataUriPreProcessor.
-It is important to apply the !CssDataUriPreProcessor before !CssUrlRewritingProcessor, otherwise images cannot be located properly by processor, leaving the outcome unchanged.
+> * If still the images are available and smaller than 32KB and still nothing happens, the reason is that the **CssUrlRewritingProcessor** was applied before the **CssDataUriPreProcessor**.
+It is important to apply the **CssDataUriPreProcessor** before **CssUrlRewritingProcessor**, otherwise images cannot be located properly by processor, leaving the outcome unchanged.

 ## I'm getting 404 instead minimized resource content and nothing is reported in logs
 > The 404 is shown whenever wro4j failed to process the resources and continues with filter chaining.
 It worth mentioning that the logging is not  verbose at all with ERROR or INFO level (there were a lot of feature requests to make it less verbose).